LinguaTechnica/herobook/README.md

 *Hero Book API*
 http://herobookapi.herokuapp.com/api/v1/heroes/

 Use this api to CRUD data for your app.
-No authentication required.
-Check with your instructor about open access to make PATCH AND PUT/POST requests.
-The API has read-access, but could require a key for write-access.
+Check with your instructor about access to make PATCH AND PUT/POST requests.
+The API requires a key for write-access.

 ### Requirements